Light Blue Half Circle Graphic

 Hearing Loss

-Educating our patients on hearing loss and how to manage it.
+Educating our patients on hearing loss and how to manage it

-Hearing Health at Universal Audiology
+Managing Hearing Loss at Universal Audiology

 Signs of Hearing Loss

 Hearing loss often occurs gradually, over the course of a few years.
 If you have gradually lost your hearing over time, it can be hard to recognize the signs.
-Often times, a close friend or spouse will recognize the signs of hearing loss first.
+Often, a close friend or spouse will recognize the signs of hearing loss first.
 If you have experienced any of the following, then it is time to have your hearing checked.

 Hearing and Your Brain

 Hearing doesn’t only involve your ears.
-In order to hear and process sounds, sound must reach the auditory cortex of the brain.
+To hear and process sounds, sound must reach the auditory cortex of the brain.
 The brain is how we process and make meaning of sounds, not through the ears.
 When you have hearing loss, your brain isn’t receiving the necessary stimulation it needs to remain active and healthy.
 When you can’t hear clearly because of hearing loss, you miss out on certain sounds and frequencies, and eventually your brain will forget those sounds.
 This can lead to cognitive decline and even dementia.

 It’s important to manage your hearing loss as soon as possible to keep your brain active and healthy.
 Hearing loss can cause unnecessary strain on your mental health and your brain.
 In fact, those who have hearing loss often feel tired after social interactions.
 This can result in social isolation because you feel too tired to interact with other people.
 To keep your brain healthy and to combat the feeling of mental fatigue, contact us today and see how hearing aids can help you.